The New FedRAMP VDR Standard

 VDR aligns with that: Important vulnerabilities get automated responses; the negligible ones?
 Don't sweat 'em.

-Why Automation and Tools Are Your Best Friends
+Automation Tools Are Your Best Friends for VDR

 The only way to stay on top of this?
 Automation, baby.